Anglo-Spanish War (1585–1604): End of the war and treaty

+Aftermath

 The treaty restored the status quo ante bellum; the terms were favourable both to Spain and England.
-For Spain the treaty secured her position as a leading power in the world.
+For Spain the treaty secured her position as the leading power in the world.
 Spain's upgrading of the convoy system had allowed it to defend its treasure fleets and retain its New World colonies.
 English support for the Dutch rebellion against the Spanish king, the original cause of the war, ceased.
-The Spanish could then concentrate their efforts on the Dutch, in the hopes of bringing them to their knees.
+The Spanish could then concentrate their efforts in the Netherlands.
 A complete abandonment of the Dutch cause, however, was not promised in the treaty.
 The English-held cautionary towns in Holland on the other hand were not surrendered despite Spanish demands.
-The sieges of Ostend and Sluis were allowed to continue until the end of those respective campaigns.
-The Dutch by 1607 had in fact prevailed; the Spanish did not deliver their knock out blow they had hoped for and the Twelve Years' Truce effectively recognized the independence of the Republic.
+The sieges of Sluis and Ostend were allowed to continue until the end of those respective campaigns.
+By 1609, after decades of costly war, Spain and the Dutch Republic agreed to the Twelve Years’ Truce, which effectively treated the Dutch Republic as a sovereign power without granting formal recognition; hostilities resumed in 1621 and ended only in 1648, when Spain retained the Southern Netherlands and formally recognized Dutch independence in the Peace of Münster.

-For England the treaty was a diplomatic triumph as well as an economic necessity.
+For England the treaty was regarded by the crown as a diplomatic success as well as an economic necessity.
 At the same time, the treaty was highly unpopular with the English public, many of whom considered it a humiliating peace.
 Many felt that James had abandoned England's ally, the Netherlands, in order to appease the Spanish crown and this damaged James's popularity.
-The treaty, however, made sure the Protestant reformation there had been protected, and James and his ministers refused the Spanish demand for Catholic toleration in England.
-After the defeat at Kinsale in 1602, the Treaty of Mellifont was concluded the following year between James I and the Irish rebels.
+The treaty, however, included provisions seen as protecting Protestant interests, and James and his ministers refused the Spanish demand for Catholic toleration in England.
+After the Irish defeat at Kinsale in 1602, the Treaty of Mellifont was concluded the following year between James I and the Irish rebels.
 In the subsequent London treaty Spain pledged not to support the rebels.